mylo-james/dataflow/instructions.md

 ## Express/Postgres->Redux

 Step 6.
-Define the route planned in *Redux->Express* step 1.
+Define the route planned in step 5.

 - Make sure that the params/body are what you expected
 - Query the database for the information needed.